Progress Software (NASDAQ:PRGS) Releases Q1 2022 Earnings Guidance

 Progress Software (NASDAQ:PRGS – Get Rating) issued an update on its first quarter 2022 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $0.850-$ for the period, compared to the Thomson Reuters consensus estimate of $0.850.
+The company provided EPS guidance of $0.850-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $0.850.
 The company issued revenue guidance of $142 M-, compared to the consensus revenue estimate of $140.55 million.

-Progress Software (NASDAQ:PRGS – Get Rating) last issued its quarterly earnings data on Tuesday, January 18th.
-The software maker reported $0.78 earnings per share for the quarter, topping analysts’ consensus estimates of $0.62 by $0.16.
-Progress Software had a net margin of 14.76% and a return on equity of 39.12%.
-The business had revenue of $143.73 million during the quarter, compared to the consensus estimate of $136.12 million.
-On average, sell-side analysts expect that Progress Software will post 3.42 EPS for the current year.

-PRGS has been the topic of a number of recent research reports.
-Zacks Investment Research upgraded shares of Progress Software from a hold rating to a strong-buy rating and set a $51.00 target price on the stock in a research note on Tuesday, January 25th.
-Citigroup decreased their target price on Progress Software from $50.00 to $48.00 in a research report on Wednesday, January 19th.
-Finally, StockNews.com raised shares of Progress Software from a buy rating to a strong-buy rating in a report on Friday, February 25th.
-One equities research analyst has rated the stock with a hold rating, three have issued a buy rating and two have issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of Buy and an average price target of $55.00.
+A number of equities analysts have recently issued reports on PRGS shares.
+StockNews.com raised Progress Software from a buy rating to a strong-buy rating in a research report on Friday, February 25th.
+Citigroup cut their target price on shares of Progress Software from $50.00 to $48.00 in a research report on Wednesday, January 19th.
+Finally, Zacks Investment Research cut shares of Progress Software from a buy rating to a hold rating in a research report on Wednesday.
+Two equities research analysts have rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has an average rating of Buy and an average target price of $55.00.

 Progress Software Company Profile (Get Rating)